purbon/slides-meetups-and-confs/ParentingProcesses/slides.md

 * Is an ongoing process for everyone, no time to complain for failure.

 ## When they start school

 * Kindergarten is a petri dish, kids will get sick, you will get sick.
-* How do you involve with your child education.
+* Do you want to be involved with your child education.

+## Time management

+* Time gets scare resource? how do you manage it?
+* Being an absent parent.
+* Having your partner take all the load.
+* Sharing.

 ## In a nutshell

 * You are as bad parent as everyone else is!
 Keep this in mind.
 * Empathy should never be forgotten, with kids and other parents.

 ## I wonder

 * Is parenting a craft?
 * Do you see many differences with day to day job in software?

-# Expectations society sets
+# Society expectations

 * Care activity usually done by woman.
 * This exclude them from work life long time.
 * Parental benefits are different across countries.
-* Encourages differences across woman and man.
+* Encourages differences across woman and man in regards of child's.
-* School schedules are not family friendly (specially in Spain)
+* School schedules are not family friendly (specially in Spain).

-## How is absence taken and shared
+## Leave of Absence

 * Not taking _Mutterschutz_.
 * Go quick back to work.
 * Who goes to the doctors?.